RoshniSingh101/Gender-Pay-Gap-Data-Activist-Project/README.md

-# Empowering Data Part 4 Starter Code
+# Empowering Data

-This is a place for you to start building your Empowering Data Part 4 code!
+This is a place for you to start building your Empowering Data!

 ### Project Requirements
 Your project should: